wusai2333/trib/doc/lab2.md

 you should better understand why using the `rpc.DefaultServer` is not the right thing to do in Lab1.

-After the back-ends are ready, we can now start the keepers.
+After the back-ends are ready, we can now start the keeper.

 ```
 $ bins-keeper